 Fraud Protection: Tips to Prevent and Avoid Chargebacks

-1. While processing the transaction be sure to continue to hold onto the card.
-During this time look the card over and check out the expiration date.
-Also compare signatures from the back of the card with the receipt the customer signs.
+1. While processing the transaction, hold onto the card!
+Look the card over and check out the expiration date.
+Does everything look order?
+Does everything seem to match up?
+You should also compare signatures from the back of the card with the receipt the customer signs.

 3. Don’t process an expired card.